 A financial aggregator is sort of a broad term that generally refers to software or services that can pull all your financial data into one place.
 We’re talking about balances and transactions for your bank accounts, credit cards, investment accounts, loans, and more.

-Personal Capital and Mint are more modern, have nice mobile apps, and can be more hands-off than Quicken.
+Empower and Mint are more modern, have nice mobile apps, and can be more hands-off than Quicken.
 I like each of them for different reasons, but since they’re both free, I can use them in tandem for what I need without worrying about any costs.

 If you haven’t used a financial aggregator before, you might not realize just how valuable it can be.
 It’s very hard to get an all-encompassing handle on your finances without one of these tools.
 Being able to see current information on all your money in itself can make it tremendously easier to spot problems and get ahead.